Do hydrogen fuel cell cars have a bright future?

 The idea of a mix of FCEVs and BEVs as the future is nonsensical.
 Because even for only half of FCEVs, the full infrastructure is needed.
 The cost disadvantages then become much greater.

-So if you read ads w ith “Te sla long gone, here are the insider tips on hydrogen stocks,” I would definitely stay away from it.
+So if you read ads like “Te sla long outdated, here are the insider tips on hydrogen shares”, I would definitely steer clear of them.

 My assumption about the future, not a forecast, is therefore that in 2030 customers will not buy diesel or gasoline-powered internal combustion engines, not hydrogen cars, but battery-electric cars by a wide margin.
 And that providers will follow this trend.